TheresaLui/SelfHelpContent_v2/articles/problemscopingques.network.vnet/problemscopingques-vnet-howtocreaterulesinanexistingnsg.md

 	articleId="66574748238"
 />

-# Cannot Connect to or from Internet
+# How to create rules in an existing NSG

 ---
 {